Eastern yellow jacket cleaning itself on a leaf

 I couldn’t agree more.
 This time of year yellow jackets are everywhere, flying in their distinctive back-and-forth pattern and disrupting our outdoor living.
 The smallest whiff of sugar and they arrive en masse, honing in on the target with a single mind.
 As we know only too well, kill one of them and you risk alerting the entire gang.
 They’ll swarm to the defense, eager to inflict pain on their prospective victims.

 Which leads me to ask: Do yellow jackets have a purpose?
-What good are they for, anyway?
+What good are they, anyway?

 YELLOW JACKETS ARE WASPS, NOT BEES

 It might surprise you to know that, although they resemble bees, yellow jackets are in fact wasps.
-Although they have bright yellow and black markings, their slender bodies are hairless.
-Generally, they prefer to live in large colonies underground.
+They may have bright yellow and black markings, but their slender bodies are hairless.
+Moreover, they typically make their homes in holes underground.

 A yellow jacket collecting nectar from a flower

 Both Eastern and Western yellow jackets prefer to nest in soil cavities.
-This may include abandoned rodent holes or tree stumps that they enlarge as they grow.
+This may include abandoned rodent holes or tree stumps that the wasps enlarge as they grow.
 And the holes can be hard to locate.
-Entrances tend to be very small, or roughly the size of a nickel.
+That’s because entrances tend to be very small, or roughly the size of a nickel.

 Yellow jacket emerging from a nest underground

 Needless to say, this can pose a threat to our routine mowing and gardening activities.
-At our Master Gardener demonstration garden in Maryland, we recently made a painful discovery.
+To illustrate, at our Master Gardener demonstration garden in Maryland, we recently made a painful discovery.
 Hidden away in an abandoned hole adjacent to our garden was an active yellow jacket nest.
 A couple team members unwittingly disturbed it while digging.
-Each paid dearly with multiple stings.
+And each paid dearly with multiple stings.